Last updated: 23/03/2022 | Estimated Reading Time: 6 minutes

 Remortgage with a new lender

 You can find a mortgage for your new home with a different lender.
 You could use this to pay off your existing mortgage, or you can also pay for it by selling your home.
 This could be beneficial to you if house prices in your area have risen significantly since the time you bought your current home.
 However, there will often be early repayment charges and exit fees for quitting your existing mortgage mid-term.
-On top of this there will be arrangement and valuation fees on your new mortgage.
+On top of this there may be arrangement and valuation fees on your new mortgage.
 Make sure you include these in your calculations when deciding if switching lender is the best move for you.

 How to cut costs?